 - Reserve by calling 954-924-3859

 The state park charges no additional fee beyond park entrance, which is $4 for a single car occupant and $6 for two to eight in a car.
 Reservations are required.
 Participants meet at a pavilion for a 20-minute ranger talk and Q&A. During the program, a scout looks for a nesting sea turtle to be observed.
 In recent years, about half the programs saw sea turtles.
-Reservations started May 2.
+Reservations start in early May.

 Gumbo Limbo Nature Center in Boca Raton